- Find Resources

 Wounded Warrior Project, based in Jacksonville, Florida, provides programs and services to severely injured active service members and their families during the critical time between their initial rehabilitation while on active duty and their eventual transition to civilian life.
 Their work begins at the bedside of the severely wounded, where they provide comfort items and necessities, counseling, and support for families.
 They help to speed rehabilitation and recovery through adaptive sports and recreation programs, raising patients' morale, and exposing them to the endless possibilities of life after an injury.
 Finally, they provide a support mechanism for those who have returned home by providing outreach and advocacy on issues like debt and disability payments that will affect their families' future.
 For more information, visit their website or call (904) 296-7350.

-U.S. Department of Veterans Affairs: Hardship Veterans Outreach provides assistance to veterans that are facing a financial hardship (such as a recent job loss).
+U.S. Department of Veterans Affairs: Health Benefits: Financial Hardship provides assistance to veterans that are facing a financial hardship (such as a recent job loss).
 Vets that may not have qualified for VA Health Benefits in the past may be approved under the VA's Medical Care Hardship program.
-To learn more, call 1-877-222 VETS (8387).
+To learn more, call 1-866-400-1238.

-U.S. Department of Veterans Affairs: Health Care links veterans to important health-related information and resources.
+U.S. Department of Veterans Affairs: Veterans Health Administration links veterans to important health-related information and resources.
 More specifically Vets can be linked to benefits information, health and wellness resources (ie. dental care, mental wellness, suicide prevention, etc.), medical facilities, patient advocacy programs, and more.

 U.S. Department of Veterans Affairs: VA Caregiver Support offers comprehensive support services to caregivers (family or otherwise) of veterans with special health care needs.
 Support may include payment (or a monthly stipend) to the caregiver, caregiver training, access to health insurance, mental health services and counseling, and more.
 If you are caring for a loved one who is a veteran with a disability, you need not struggle alone, call the VA's Caregiver Support Line at 1-855-260-3274.
 A representative will help you identify the services and programs that will help you effectively care for your loved one at home.